Notes

 If the branch heart is popped, the Shimmeling withdraws over the course of hours, slowly dragging much the home down into its foundations.
 It retreats entirely.

-The Constables receive him with some interest, since the original Manx they arrested expired shortly after his arrest.
+The Constables receive him with some interest, since the original Manx they apprehended expired shortly after his arrest.

 The gang get all the rewards listed for banishing the Salient, plus an extra 50 XP for getting a secret ending.
 Plus, if the gang intentionally infected themselves with Mycosis, give them a heavily discounted Immunity level.